-- (1) [Deleted] - (2) Subsection 2.5(7) of the Instrument provides that certain investment restrictions and reporting requirements do not apply to investments in other mutual-investment funds made in accordance with section 2.5 of the Instrument.
-In some cases, a mutual-investment funds will be exempt from the requirements of section 2.5 of the Instrument because of an exemption granted by the regulator or securities regulatory authority.
-In these cases, assuming the mutual-investment funds would be considered to have been made in accordance with section 2.5 of the Instrument.
-It is also noted that subsection 2.5(7) of the Instrument applies only with respect to a mutual-investment fund's investments in other mutual-investment funds, and not for any other investment or transaction. - 3.5 Instalments of Purchase Price Paragraph 2.6(d) of the Instrument prohibits a mutual an investment fund from purchasing a security, other than a specified derivative, that by its terms may require the mutual investment fund to make a contribution in addition to the payment of the purchase price.
-This prohibition does not extend to the purchase of securities that are paid for on an instalment basis in which the total purchase price and the amounts of all instalments are fixed at the time the first instalment is made.
+(1) [Deleted]

-Purchase of Evidences of Indebtedness - Paragraph 2.6(f) of the Instrument prohibits a mutual an investment fund from lending either cash or a portfolio asset other than cash.
+- (2) Subsection 2.5(7) of the Instrument provides that certain investment restrictions and reporting requirements do not apply to investments in other investment funds made in accordance with section 2.5 of the Instrument.
+In some cases, an investment fund's investments in other investment funds will be exempt from the requirements of section 2.5 of the Instrument because of an exemption granted by the regulator or securities regulatory authority.
+In these cases, assuming the investment fund complies with the terms of the exemption, its investments in other investment funds would be considered to have been made in accordance with section 2.5 of the Instrument.
+It is also noted that subsection 2.5(7) of the Instrument applies only with respect to an investment fund's investments in other investment funds, and not for any other investment or transaction. - 3.5 Instalments of Purchase Price Paragraph 2.6(d) of the Instrument prohibits an investment fund from purchasing a security, other than a specified derivative, that by its terms may require the investment fund to make a contribution in addition to the payment of the purchase price.
+This prohibition does not extend to the purchase of securities that are paid for on an instalment basis in which the total purchase price and the amounts of all instalments are fixed at the time the first instalment is made. - 3.6 Purchase of Evidences of Indebtedness Paragraph 2.6(f) of the Instrument prohibits an investment fund from lending either cash or a portfolio asset other than cash.
 The Canadian securities regulatory authorities are of the view that the purchase of an evidence of indebtedness, such as a bond or debenture, a loan participation or loan syndication as permitted by paragraph 2.3(1)(i) or (2)(c) of the Instrument, or the purchase of a preferred share that is treated as debt for accounting purposes, does not constitute the lending of cash or a portfolio asset.